-The Statham family – Richard and Florence and their sons and Florence’s parents – moved to Canowindra, in the NSW Central West, in 1996, and today they grow wine grapes (20ha), olives (10ha) and figs (1/2ha).
-Sloping gently north towards the Belubula River, their “patch” had the ideal deep red water-holding clay soils and reliable continental climate and water for the vines, orchards and olives that they planted over the next decade.
-They did a farm plan, cleaned up the gullies and old fences, dug 140 soil mapping pits, and planting alleyways of native trees.
-Using organic, “bio-ag”, cell grazing, Yeomans and biodynamic methods, they began reviving the soil organic matter and ecosystem.
-They called the farm “Rosnay”, after Florence’s mother’s maiden name, Dolly Dulong de Rosnay, and it is now part of a small group of organic growers called Rivers Road Organic Farms, under community title.
+The Statham family – Richard and Florence and their sons and Florence’s parents – moved to Canowindra, in the NSW Central West, in 1996, and today we grow wine grapes (20ha), olives (10ha) and figs (1/2ha).
+Sloping gently north towards the Belubula River, our “patch” had the ideal deep red water-holding clay soils and reliable continental climate and water for the vines, orchards and olives that we planted over the next decade.
+We did a farm plan, cleaned up the gullies and old fences, dug 140 soil mapping pits, and planted alleyways of native trees.
+Using organic, “bio-ag”, cell grazing, Yeomans and biodynamic methods, we began reviving the soil organic matter and ecosystem.
+We called the farm “Rosnay”, after Florence’s mother’s maiden name, Dolly Dulong de Rosnay, and we are now part of a small group of organic growers called Rivers Road Organic Farms, under community title.

 However the Rosnay story begins a long way away – France in the early 1900’s – in the vineyard of Florence Statham’s grandfather, Albéric Dulong de Rosnay.
 His vines were at ‘Cogny’, in the Beaujolais, 30km North West of Lyon.
 Albéric tried to keep up with the reputation of this “third river of Lyon” as Beaujolais wine was called.
 They also kept beehives, a vegetable garden and baked their bread in an outdoor bread oven.
 In 2013 a Reserve Red was named “Grandpere” after Alberic.